 - March 17th – St. Patrick’s Day

 How do you start the New Year?
 What are the campaigns you will definitely try?
 Let us know in the comments!

 (Note: Do you know OptiMonk?
-It provides powerful onsite retargeting solution that help you convert up to 15% of abandoning visitors to sales and leads.
+It provides a powerful onsite retargeting solution that helps you convert up to 15% of abandoning visitors to sales and leads.
 Let’s give it a try.
 Click here and create a free account now.)

 Editor’s Note: This post was originally published on January 12, 2017, and has been updated for accuracy and comprehensiveness.